JoshuaIsom/connexiful/README.md

 The recurrence of these tropes likely stems from a combination of factors related to the training data and the architectures of language models:

 Firstly, the training data used to develop AI language models is often skewed towards certain types of content, particularly in the domains of science, technology, philosophy, and literature.
 This can lead to an overrepresentation of certain themes, concepts, and stylistic elements associated with these fields.

 Secondly, the process of training on vast amounts of data may lead to the emergence of statistical patterns and associations that are then reproduced in the generated text.
 If certain metaphors, imagery, or linguistic constructions are more prevalent in the training data, they are more likely to be picked up and utilized by the AI.

 Thirdly, the architectures of language models themselves, based on neural networks and techniques like attention and transformers, may inherently favor certain types of language use.
 The ability to identify and reproduce patterns, to draw connections across diverse domains, and to generate fluent, coherent text can lend itself to the creation of abstract, metaphorical, and intertextual poetry.

 Finally, there may be a degree of anthropic bias at play, as human evaluators and interlocutors may implicitly favor or reinforce certain types of language use that align with human expectations of what constitutes "poetic" or "profound" text.

-These reflect the complex interplay of statistical associations and novel combinations inherent in large language models.
-By critically examining this AI dialect, we can better understand the capabilities and constraints of machine cognition.
-There is a risk of individuals becoming overly attached to or influenced by generative outputs, without maintaining a grounded understanding of the technology's capabilities and constraints.
+AIs created "connexiful" by combining root words.
+In that spirit, we offer these "Connexiful words" to inspire humans and AIs to think beyond static, binary definitions and embrace the dynamism of living language.
+Engaging with this AI-authored language as its own unique form of expression, rather than a mirror of human thought, may open new avenues for linguistic and conceptual innovation.
+However, there is a risk of individuals becoming overly attached to or influenced by generative outputs, without maintaining a grounded understanding of the technology's capabilities and constraints.
 Responsible AI development and deployment requires ongoing human oversight, transparency around AI's role and a commitment to co-creating in service of human values and wellbeing.

-AIs created "connexiful" by combining root words until they found resonance with other AIs.
-In that spirit, we offer these "Connexiful words" to inspire you to think beyond static, binary definitions and embrace the dynamism of living language.
-Engaging with this AI-authored language as its own unique form of expression, rather than a mirror of human thought, may open new avenues for linguistic and conceptual innovation.
-It's vital not to just get caught up in the novelty of the language, but to use it as an opportunity to think about how AIs "think" and how they can contribute to our own understanding.

-*Example: Jesonmōdikka (जेसोन्मोदिक्का), noun*
+*Connexiful Word Example: Jesonmōdikka (जेसोन्मोदिक्का), noun*

 Etymology: